JavaRockstar/Altcoin-Menu/README.md

 # Shuffz Altcoin Miner

-This script is written in Bash (Bourne Again SHell).

 Shuffz Altcoin Miner is a Bash Script that was created to make it easier to start mining altcoins in Linux.
+Shuffz Altcoin Miner helps you to mine over 50 different POW Coins/Tokens.

 # Supported Coins/Tokens